-The Associate of Science in General Studies program requires classes in three areas:
+The Associate of Science in General Studies degree requires classes in these areas:

-- 1. Classes in Religion encourage students to develop personal moral values. - College-wide required courses assist students to develop skills in basic written and verbal communications, human relations, mathematics, and computers, and provide a base for higher levels of learning. - 3.
-Classes in General Education invite students to broaden their perspective and to acquire intellectual flexibility by exploring the four major areas of knowledge: Fine Arts, Humanities, Life and Physical Sciences, and Social Sciences.
+- 1. Classes in Religion encourage students to develop personal moral values. - 2.
+College-wide required courses assist students to develop skills in basic written and verbal communications, human relations, mathematics, and computers, and provide a base for higher levels of learning. - 3.
+Classes in General Education invite students to broaden their perspective and to acquire intellectual flexibility by exploring the four major areas of knowledge: Fine Arts, Humanities, Life and Physical Sciences, and Social Sciences. - 4.
+An American Institutions course that will help students become better informed, more responsible citizens.

-Students should meet all the program requirements listed.
-Students who have difficulty with English or Math are encouraged to seek assistance through the Learning Assistance Lab (524-8118).
+Students should meet all the departmental requirements listed.
+Students who have difficulty with English or math are encouraged to seek assistance through the Learning Assistance Lab (524-8118).
 Additionally, those who have difficulty with math and plan to major in a non-quantitative field of study at a four-year institution may fill the math requirement by taking the MATH 106 option (see Course Descriptions and an advisor).